BestReviews is reader-supported and may earn an affiliate commission. Details

 Features rugged material and tactical design that's ideal for members of the military, outdoor enthusiasts, and law enforcement.
-Comes with 2 U.S. flag patches.
-Available in a choice of five styles.
+Interior has a waterproof coating.
+Comes with a U.S. flag patch.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.